History of Cameroon in Timeline

 Since independence in 1960, the military has been crucial in supporting Cameroon's authoritarian government.

-October 1961: British Southern Cameroons gains independence and merges
+October 1961: Independence of British Southern Cameroons

-1961: Federation with Southern British Cameroons
+1961: Federation of Southern British Cameroons

 September 1966: CNU becomes sole legal political party

-On September 1, 1966, Ahidjo's political party, the Cameroon National Union (CNU), became the sole legal political party.
+On 1 September 1966, the Cameroon National Union (CNU), Ahidjo's political party, became the sole legal political party.

-1971: Suppression of the UPC
+1971: Concentration of power in the presidency

-On May 20, 1972, a referendum was passed to abolish the federal system of government in favor of a United Republic of Cameroon.
+On 20 May 1972, a referendum was passed to abolish the federal system of government in favor of a United Republic of Cameroon.

-1972: Abandonment of the Federation
+1972: Abandonment of the federation

 In 1972, the federation was abandoned, and the country was renamed the United Republic of Cameroon.

-May 1975: Change of National Flag
+May 1975: National flag change

 November 1982: Ahidjo steps down